Lewy Body Dementia advocate Don Kent shares the first signs of LBD, his difficulty in finding an accurate diagnosis, and his life with the disease.

 Lewy Body dementia is the second most common form of dementia, but one of the most frequently misdiagnosed.
-LBD does not always present with memory problems, a hallmark of most dementias, making it difficult to catch early.
+One thing that makes LBD just so tricky for doctors to identify is that while memory loss is typically the first diagnostic criteria for dementia, memory issues often don’t appear in early stages of LBD — and that makes it difficult to catch early.

-Being Patient spoke with LBD activist Don Kent about the first signs of LBD, his difficulty in finding an accurate diagnosis, and his life with the disease.
+Retired lawyer Don Kent was misdiagnosed by six different neurologists before being diagnosed with LBD at Mayo Clinic.
+In May of 2020, Being Patient sat down virtually with Lewy Body Dementia advocate Don Kent to learn more about the first signs of LBD as he experienced them, his difficulty in finding an accurate diagnosis, and his life with the disease.

 Being Patient: Why and how does one person have to go to seven neurologists to find out what was wrong?